jerseycheese/BootHillGM/Docs/UserStories.md

   - Ensure the background is displayed clearly in the character sheet **Status:** Not yet implemented.

+- [ ] As a player, I want to see a reference table showing Boot Hill rulebook ratings during character creation, so that I understand the meaning of numerical values without AI explanation.
+  **Test Plan:**
+  - Verify that appropriate rating tables from Boot Hill rules are displayed for each step
+  - Ensure tables are clearly formatted and readable
+  - Check that tables match the current attribute/skill being set
+  - Test table display on different screen sizes

+- [ ] As a player, I want to see "Roll Dice" instead of "Generate" for numerical values, with an explanation of the dice roll result.
+  **Test Plan:**
+  - Verify button text is changed to "Roll Dice"
+  - Ensure dice roll results are displayed with clear explanation
+  - Check that rolls follow Boot Hill rules
+  - Verify dice roll explanation appears before the Next Step button

 ### Game Session
 - [x] As a player, I want to start a new game session so that I can begin my adventure in the Old West.
   **Test Plan:**